kalessin/emodels/README.md

 > model.save_pretrained("./mytunned_model")
 ```

-Optionally, for convenience you may want to save the tokenizer along with the model:
+Save the tokenizer along with the model, so everything is packed in the same place:

 ```python